 This section discusses the information that needs to be collected and evaluated to support a site-specific assessment of the vapor intrusion pathway.
-Some of this information is the same as that described for EPA's Tier 3 assessment in Appendix B. However, more detail is presented here describing the development of a vapor intrusion investigation work plan and the sampling and analysis that must be done to support the study.
+Some of this information is the same as that described for EPA's Tier 3 assessment (2002).
+However, more detail is presented here describing the development of a vapor intrusion investigation work plan and the sampling and analysis that must be done to support the study.
 Some of the information presented in this section draws on that presented in the 2007 ITRC guidance document Vapor Intrusion Pathway: A Practical Guideline and its companion document Vapor Intrusion Pathway: Investigative Approaches for Typical Scenarios.

-An important first step of a site-specific vapor intrusion study is identifying the regulatory program governing the site and ensuring that all parties can agree upon the objectives of the study.
-This agreement is important so that clear and defined risk management objectives can be developed.
+The first step of a site-specific vapor intrusion study is to determine the regulations which govern the conduct of response actions at the site, as well as those that may be appropriate to consider.
+All DERP hazardous substance response actions are required to be conducted pursuant to CERCLA and the NCP.
+Other State promulgated standards may be applicable or relevant and appropriate, and guidance may be considered if reliable and useful to the DoD Components.
+DoD Components should confer with the regulators and stakeholders to establish the objectives of the study, including the development of clear and defined risk management objectives.
 An example of a flowchart for a site-specific vapor intrusion investigation is shown in Figure 3-1.
 This flowchart serves as a visual example of the decision logic that can be used for a site-specific vapor intrusion study.